oskariorg/oskari-docs/community/gallery/vayla.md

 *In 2019 we had 22 000 visits from unique IP-address to our download and viewing service.
 The service was used over 40 000 times and we offered over 730 GB of data to our users*, states Markku Pitkänen, expert for transport infrastructure information at Väylä.

-Oskari is also used inside Palauteväylä, which is a national feedback-service for roads, tracks and waterways (operated togther with Väylä, Centres of Environment, Traffic and Economic and Traffic Management Finland Group).
+Oskari is also used inside Palauteväylä, which is a national feedback-service for roads, tracks and waterways (operated together with Väylä, Centre of Economic Development, Transport and the Environment and Traffic Management Finland Group).

 <img src="/images/gallery/privateroads.png" class="img-responsive"/>